 Request Information

-Closely mimics
+AFREZZA—Closely mimics

-physiologic insulin1,2
+physiologic insulin

-Lungs are well-suited for
+The lungs are well-suited for

 ultra-rapid delivery1,2

-Anatomical illustration of man inhaling AFREZZA and the movement of microparticles through the lungs, where insulin is released, rapidly reaching systemic circulation.
-Anatomical illustration of man inhaling AFREZZA and the movement of microparticles through the lungs, where insulin is released, rapidly reaching systemic circulation.
+Anatomical illustration of man inhaling AFREZZA and showing the movement of microparticles through the lungs, where insulin is released, rapidly reaching systemic circulation.
+Anatomical illustration of man inhaling AFREZZA and showing the movement of microparticles through the lungs, where insulin is released, rapidly reaching systemic circulation.

-AFREZZA: Time to peak effect ~45 minutes3,4,9
+AFREZZA: Time to peak effect ~45 minutes3,5,10

-Data from an open-label, randomized, controlled, cross-over study that compared the area under the glucose infusion rate versus time curve (GIR AUC) of AFREZZA (12 units) with SC RAI lispro in 30 patients with T1D.
-Each volunteer received 3 different doses of each treatment over a series of 6 euglycemic clamps.3,9 The time course of insulin action may vary considerably in different individuals or within the same individual.
+Data from an open-label, randomized, controlled, cross-over study that compared the area under the glucose infusion rate versus time curve (GIR AUC) of AFREZZA (12 units) with SC RAI lispro (8 units) in 30 patients with T1D.
+Each volunteer received 3 different doses of each treatment over a series of 6 euglycemic clamps.10 The time course of insulin action may vary considerably in different individuals or within the same individual.

 AUC=area under curve; GIR=glucose infusion rate; MGTT=mean glucose tolerance test; PK=pharmacokinetics; PD=pharmacodynamics; RAI=rapid-acting insulin; SC RAI=subcutaneous rapid-acting insulin; T1D=type 1 diabetes.

 References: 1.
 Heinemann L, Baughman R, Boss A, Hompesch M. Pharmacokinetic and pharmacodynamic properties of a novel inhaled insulin.
 J Diabetes Sci Technol.
 2017;11(1):148-156.
 2. Heinemann L, Parkin CG.
 Rethinking the viability and utility of inhaled insulin in clinical practice.
 J Diabetes Res.
-2018;:4568903.
-3. Data on file.
+2018:4568903. doi: 10.1155/2018/45689 3.
+Data on file.
 MannKind Corporation.
-4. Afrezza (insulin human) Inhalation Powder Prescribing Information.
+4. Grant M, Harris E, Leone-Bay A, Rousseau K. Poster presented at: Diabetes Technology Society Meeting; November 2-4, 2006; Atlanta, GA.
+5. Afrezza (insulin human) Inhalation Powder Prescribing Information.
 MannKind Corporation.
-5. Leone-Bay A, Baughman R, Smutney C, Kocinsky J. Innovation in drug delivery by inhalation.
+6. Leone-Bay A, Baughman R, Smutney C, Kocinsky J. Innovation in drug delivery by inhalation.
 OnDrugDelivery Magazine.
 2010;4-8.
-6. Sarala N, Bengalorkar G, Bhuvana K. Technosphere: new drug delivery system for inhaled insulin.
+7. Sarala N, Bengalorkar G, Bhuvana K. Technosphere: new drug delivery system for inhaled insulin.
 Fut Prescriber.
-2012;13:14-16.
-7. Rave K, Heise T, Heinemann L, Boss AH.
+2012;13:14-16. https://doi.org/10.1002/fps.90 8.
+Rave K, Heise T, Heinemann L, Boss AH.
 Inhaled Technosphere insulin in comparison to subcutaneous regular human insulin: time action profile and variability in subjects with type 2 diabetes.
 J Diabetes Sci Technol.
 2008;2(2):205-212.
-8. Caumo A, Bergman RN, Cobelli C. Insulin sensitivity from meal tolerance tests in normal subjects: a minimal model index.
+9. Caumo A, Bergman RN, Cobelli C. Insulin sensitivity from meal tolerance tests in normal subjects: a minimal model index.
 J Clin Endocrinol Metab.
-2000;85(11):4396-4402 9.
-Grant M, Heise T, Baughman R. Comparison of pharmacokinetics and pharmacodynamics of inhaled Technosphere insulin and subcutaneous insulin lispro in the treatment of type 1 diabetes mellitus.
+2000;85(11):4396-4402 10.
+Grant M, Heise T, Baughman R. Comparison of pharmacokinetics and pharmacodynamics of inhaled technosphere insulin and subcutaneous insulin Lispro in the treatment of type 1 diabetes mellitus.
 Clin Pharmacokinet.
-2022;61(3):413-422.
-10. Fiasp (insulin aspart injection) Prescribing Information.
+2022;61(3):413-422. doi:10.1007/s40262-021-01084-0 11.
+Fiasp (insulin aspart injection) Prescribing Information.
 Novo Nordisk.
-11. Lyumjev (insulin lispro-aabc injection) Prescribing Information.
+12. Lyumjev (insulin lispro-aabc injection) Prescribing Information.
 Eli Lilly and Company.

-© MannKind Corporation June, 2024.
-US-AFR-2502
+© MannKind Corporation January, 2025.
+US-AFR-2598

 Indications and Usage